 Ambulation — Early ambulation does not promote embolization and, when feasible, should be encouraged in most patients with acute PE, once the patient is definitively treated.
 Typically, ambulation is limited by the need for postoperative bedrest, or by comorbidities including severe symptoms of concurrent deep venous thrombosis (DVT) or hypoxia, which can be treated with compression stockings and oxygen, respectively.
 (See "Overview of the treatment of lower extremity deep vein thrombosis (DVT)", section on 'Ambulation'.)

-Elastic graduated compression stockings — Elastic graduated compression stockings (GCS) are used in patients with DVT to prevent post-thrombotic syndrome (PTS).
-Thus, GCS are unlikely to be of value in those with PE unless DVT is also present.
-The use of GCS in patients with DVT and the manifestations and treatment of PTS are discussed separately.
+Elastic graduated compression stockings — Elastic graduated compression stockings (GCS) are not routinely used in patients with DVT to prevent post-thrombotic syndrome (PTS).
+Detailed discussion of the manifestations and treatment of post-thrombotic syndrome (PTS) and role of GCS in the prevention of PTS are discussed separately.
 (See "Overview of the treatment of lower extremity deep vein thrombosis (DVT)", section on 'Compression stockings for the prevention of PTS' and "Post-thrombotic (postphlebitic) syndrome".)

 Inferior vena cava filters — The primary indication for inferior vena cava (IVC) filter placement is when anticoagulation is contraindicated and when recurrent PE occurs despite therapeutic anticoagulation.
 However, it may be appropriate as an adjunct to anticoagulation in patients in whom another embolic event would be poorly tolerated (eg, poor cardiopulmonary reserve, or severe hemodynamic or respiratory compromise), although clinical data are lacking.
+Filters are not routinely placed as an adjunct in patients with PE.
 (See 'Management of recurrence on therapy' below.)

 Filter placement is also sometimes used in patients with a high risk of recurrence in whom it is anticipated that anticoagulation may need to be discontinued because of bleeding.
 Examples include patients at moderate risk of bleeding who cannot receive fresh frozen plasma or red cells (eg, due to religious preference), and patients with metastatic malignancy who are at a high risk for both recurrence and bleeding.

-The adjunctive use of filters should be individualized and take into consideration the risk of recurrence and bleeding, patient preferences, institutional expertise, medical morbidities, and surgical complications.
+Although filters are not routinely placed as an adjunct in patients with PE, some experts place them in patients at risk of decompensation due to cardiorespiratory compromise.
+We agree that the adjunctive use of filters should not be routine but placement may be individualized and should take into consideration the risk of recurrence and bleeding, patient preferences, institutional expertise, medical morbidities, and surgical complications.

 IVC filter placement in patients with contraindications to anticoagulation and filter complications are reviewed separately.
 (See "Placement of vena cava filters and their complications".)